airsplay/lxmert/README.md

 bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU --tiny
 ```

-- Run on the whole MS COCO + Visual Genome datasets.
-Here, we take a simple one-step pre-training strategy rather than the two-steps (10 epochs without image QA and 10 epochs with image QA) methods describe in our paper.
+- Run on the whole MS COCO + Visual Genome related datasets.
+Here, we take a simple one-step pre-training strategy rather than the two-steps (10 epochs without image QA and 10 epochs with image QA) methods described in our paper.
 We re-run the pre-training and did not find much difference with these two strategies.
 ```
 bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU
 ```
+> Note on using multiple GPU: Argument `0,1,2,3` indiciates using all 4 GPUs on the server.
+If you do not have 4 GPU (I am sorry to hear that), please consider halving the batch-size or using the Apex to support half-precison.
+We use the default pytorch data-parallel and the main thread would take charge of the data loading.
+On 4 GPUs, we do not find the data loading effect the result a lot (5% overhead).
+However, it might become a bottleneck when more GPU's are involved.

 - Explanation of arguments in the pre-training script `run/lxmert_pretrain.bash`:
 ```